Shoilee/Bronbeek_Data_Conversion/README.md

 2. **Compression**: RDF files compressed to `.nq.gz`.
 3. **Upload**: Files loaded into ClioPatria.
 4. **Enrichment**: Enriched RDF files containing provenance and linked data.

-For questions or further assistance, refer to the documentation links or contact the project maintainer.

----

-This improved documentation is more user-friendly and professional while retaining all the critical information.
-Let me know if you need further refinements!